Argentinian Chimichurri Sauce with Steak

 For my recipe I include fresh and dried herbs, which gives a floral fragrance to the chimichurri.
 Fresh parsley is a must, but you can switch between fresh and dried oregano as you like.

-• Fresh parsley - brings a herbal undertone
+- Fresh parsley - brings a grassy herbal undertone

-• Oregano - a fragrant herb.
-Fresh oregano has a more floral note to dried so I like to use half-and-half.
+- Oregano - a fragrant herb.
+Fresh oregano has a more floral note to dried so I like to use half-and-half to add more freshness to the sauce.

-• Garlic - fresh garlic brings a depth of flavour
+- Garlic - fresh garlic brings a depth of flavour and little backbone to the sauce

-• Red wine vinegar - traditionally red wine vinegar is used, but you may also use sherry vinegar or white wine vinegar too.
-You might also want to switch for lemon juice also.
+- Red wine vinegar - traditionally red wine vinegar is used, but you may also use sherry vinegar or white wine vinegar too this adds a sharp, acidic sweetness.

 Step by Step